-As a wedding photographer with close to 400 weddings under my belt, I get to see a lot of different photo locations in the Toledo area.
+As a wedding photographer with over 400 weddings under my belt, I get to see a lot of different photo locations in the Toledo area.
 I wanted to make a comprehensive list of the best spots, unique spots, and indoor spots in order to give you the best Toledo photo location guide around!

 Here are my top 4 favorite spots:

 Here are my favorite Toledo Metroparks for photos:

 Middlegrounds is a beautiful park located super close to downtown Toledo.
 It provides such a beautiful backdrop with a gorgeous bridge, a hill with great sunset views, and a lot of Toledo charm.
 It’s close to a lot of downtown Toledo wedding venues such as Toledo Club, The Venues, Registry Bistro, and Renaissance Downtown Toledo Hotel.
 It’s a wonderful location when it comes to engagement or wedding photos in Toledo.

 Toledo Botanical Garden is a beautiful location to have a wedding or to go for your wedding photos.
 This park is centrally located and is a great connector spot to go for portraits in between a ceremony and reception.
 I also photograph a lot of engagement sessions here, but I do warn people, Saturday afternoons and evenings in October are way too crowded due to family sessions, engagement sessions, and Prom photos.
 I stick to other places on these October days!

 SO MUCH LAND.
 SO MANY GOOD SPOTS.
 I never get tired of the scenery here and there are acres and acres to share.
 There are so many good trails, two entrances, and anything from a covered bridge to a great field.
 You’ll love it here for your Toledo wedding photos or engagement photos.